ray-project/ray/doc/source/rllib/rllib-env.rst

 ============

-In online reinforcement learning (RL), an algorithm trains a policy (neural network) by collecting data on-the-fly using one or more RL environments or simulators.
-The agent navigates within these environments choosing actions governed by this policy.
-The goal of the algorithm is to train the policy such that its action choices maximize the cumulative reward over the agent's lifetime.
+In online reinforcement learning (RL), an algorithm trains a policy neural network by collecting data on-the-fly using one or more RL environments or simulators.
+The agent navigates within these environments choosing actions governed by this policy and collecting the environment's observations and rewards.
+The goal of the algorithm is to train the policy on this collected data such that the policy's action choices eventually maximize the cumulative reward over the agent's lifetime.

 .. _gymnasium: